By Trish Galbavy, Cosmetology Master Educator at Tricoci University

 STEP 3: APPLICATION

-This is more of a “feel” application.
-Start with 4 quads, take a parting within your section.
-Then choose any color you desire and start to apply it at the base to mid-strand.
-The next color then will be applied mid-strand to ends.
-Blend using your fingers or a blur brush.
-This technique is used through the head.
-Remember to alternate your colors throughout.
+This application technique is based more on feel.
+Begin by sectioning the hair into 4 quads, take a parting within your section.
+Choose any color and apply it from the base to mid-strand.
+Then, apply a second color from mid-strand to ends.
+Blend the colors using your fingers or a blur brush.
+Repeat this technique throughout the entire head, alternating colors as you go.

 Balayage & babylights by Alexa Whitt.
 Redken Fashion colors by Angelina Garza.

-As for at home care, as with any fashion color, I’d suggest shampooing the hair separately in cool to cold water.
-And always use (or suggest to the guest) a color extending shampoo and conditioner to prolong the color of the hair.
-And lastly, come in for regular conditioning treatments to maintain the health of the hair.
+For at-home care, as with any fashion color, recommend that your client shampoo their hair separately in cool to cold water.
+Suggest a color extending shampoo and conditioner to help the color last longer.
+Also, recommend regular conditioning treatments to maintain the hair’s health.

 I really hope these techniques will help you with any of your brunette clientele looking to add a twist to their normal coloring routine.
 Most of all, I cannot WAIT to see all the creativity that develops from your new oil slick skills.
 Use the hashtag #tricociuniversity on Instagram and Twitter and show us what you’ve created.
 Or, create the next “oil slick” trend.
 The possibilities are endless.